Linden, Atchison County, Missouri

-Linden is an unincorporated community in Atchison County, in the U.S. state of Missouri.
+Linden is an extinct hamlet in northwestern Atchison County, in the U.S. state of Missouri.

 History

-Linden was the original county seat of Atchison county.
+Linden was the original county seat of Atchison County.
 A variant name was Magnet.
 A post office was established as Linden in 1846, and closed in 1871.
 The post office was reestablished as Magnet in 1880, and was discontinued in 1900.
+An 1882 map depicts both Linden and Magnet.
 The present name is for linden trees near the original town site.
+The population in 1915 was about 30.